Smurfs: The Lost Village: Critical response

 On Rotten Tomatoes, the film holds an approval rating of 41% based on 96 reviews, with an average rating of 4.8/10.
 The website's critical consensus reads, "Smurfs: The Lost Village may satisfy very young viewers and hardcore Smurfaholics, but its predictable story and bland animation continue the franchise's recent mediocre streak."
 On Metacritic, the film has a score 40 out of 100, based on 25 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, an improvement over the "A−" score earned by both previous Smurfs films.
 In 2018, the film was awarded The ReFrame Stamp in the 2017 Narrative & Animated Feature Recipients category.

 Alonzo Duralde of TheWrap wrote, "It's significant that two female writers have taken a character who's mainly just existed to be cute and seductive and turned her into a full-fledged member of this universe."
-Owen Glieberman of Variety said, "It's a pure digital fantasy, with elegant and tactile animation, so it's more true to the Smurf spirit, and should perform solidly."
+Owen Gleiberman of Variety said, "It's a pure digital fantasy, with elegant and tactile animation, so it's more true to the Smurf spirit, and should perform solidly."
 Pat Padua of The Washington Post gave the film a 1.5 out of 4 rating, stating that "most people would be better off sticking with Teletubbies."
+David Ehrlich of IndieWire gave it an unfavorable "D-" grade, praising only a "few small touches (the female Smurfs' voice cast and the adorable insect characters)" while criticizing its "lazy, witless, and creatively vacant execution that leaves it feeling disposable rather than memorable."

 Frank Scheck of The Hollywood Reporter wrote, "Smurfs: The Lost Village is a mediocre effort that nonetheless succeeds in its main goal of keeping its blue characters alive for future merchandising purposes."
+Alex Welch of IGN gave it an unfavorable review, writing, "while it addresses and tries to correct one of the property's most glaring flaws" with a "shockingly relevant and important central theme," it ultimately "feels about as lazy as a children's animated film could ever be" due to its "lackluster visual styles" and a "nonsensical ending."
+Peter Sobczynski of RogerEbert.com found its "silly" storyline to be "overly familiar" and "lacking in imagination," yet he also offered an unfavorable review, conceding that its "cheerfully surreal visions" and ability to hold a toddler's attention mean it "more or less gets the Smurf job done."
+Nick De Semlyen of Empire called the film, "A microwave meal of a kid’s film, consisting of tired tropes and bland platitudes", and rated it 2 out of 5 stars.